 To make things worse...

-Eating is also a well-known cure for boredom and loneliness and junk food pairs perfectly with a movie.
+Eating is also a well-known cure for the emotions of boredom and loneliness and junk food pairs perfectly with a movie.

 On a physiological level, stress, anger, sadness and other negative emotions cause an increase in cortisol.